-gay, historical atmosphere (generic), non-explicit, non-traditional romance, Novel (R-18) Excerpt PG.
+gay, historical atmosphere (generic), non-explicit, non-traditional romance, longer length short story/novella (R-18) Excerpt PG.

 When one incautious word could betray him, who can Marvis trust?

 The life Marvis has led makes him feel older than his years.
 He is many things, but foremost he’s a teacher, and cannot bear to see the brightest of minds going to waste.

 In the rural England of the mid-1800s, life is Dickensian in its savagery.
 Rote education is driven by the birch, hospitals are ‘gateways to death’ and men are executed for loving each other.
 So when Marvis finds himself falling for one of his students he refuses to contemplate anything happening between them.
 Even if Marvis is willing to risk his life, he will not risk his beloved.

 Despite his innocence, even pure intentions are tested when others question his motives and look to his past for answers.
 Marvis must flee, unsuspecting that trouble will follow.

 The young man’s rage silenced him.
 Marvis stared at Justin, the two facing each other down.
 Good in some ways that Justin had spoken up for himself, his friends, but Marvis could not let such audaciousness go unchallenged.

 “If you speak to me like that in my house again, you will not be welcome.
 If you lie to me again, you will not be welcome.”

 The tone was a provocation, a contest, and a battle of wills.
 Marvis felt his eyes widen.
 For a moment, he towered over the younger man, stunned.